hbendekgey/Spotify-Workshop/README.md

 jupyter notebook
 ```

 This should open up a browser window for you to work in.
+If it's not working, you need to install Anaconda.
+Look through the [Requirements](#Requirements) section.

 Hit New > Notebook > Python 3 to open a new file to work in.
 You can type all of your code into the cells you see and run by hitting Shift+Enter or hitting the "Run" key.

 Let's start by importing what we need (and making sure all the imports work)